East Cornwall · PL10

 Why Cawsand is its own job.

 Conservation Area shared with Kingsand; AONB across the parish.
 Coastal margin and listed buildings shape design considerations on most sites.
+That sets the scene before any design work begins.
 For architectural design specifically, parts of Cawsand sit within a designated Conservation Area, which means materials, fenestration and roof pitches all need to read sympathetically with the existing streetscape; the surrounding landscape falls inside the Cornwall Area of Outstanding Natural Beauty, so massing, height and landscape impact carry extra weight in any planning decision; coastal salt-laden air around Cawsand drives detailing choices — fixings, render systems and timber treatments all need to be specified for exposure; Cornwall Council's Local Plan applies tighter tests to isolated rural dwellings here, so design rationale and policy fit need to be set out clearly from the outset.
-That's why we treat every Cawsand project as a PL10-area job first — not a generic Cornwall job with a postcode bolted on.
+It's the kind of detail that decides whether a Cawsand application gets approved at eight weeks or stalls in committee.
+The Edwardian houses that dominate Cawsand (and continue out toward Kingsand) set the tone for any architectural design scheme here.

 Planning note